yuminaut/wired/README.md

-# wired
+# the wired network

+The wired network (working name) is a proposed system of online communication and networking, with the aim of its participants reclaiming internet space from social media giants, thus achieving user agency.
+Setting up one's own server and/or client will be streamlined, and connecting it to a person exocortex, an independently hosted knowledge wiki, will be strongly encouraged by the very design of the network.

+The core of the network is the anonymous hyper-real-time chat, that is, a chat that displays each message to all participants *as it is being typed*, which allows for an entire new mode of communication; the chat becomes a brain-brain interface.

-## Architecture
+## Chat architecture

-The network consists primarily of three components:
+The chat network consists primarily of three components:
 - Servers
   - Their task is to store and synchronize messages coming from connected clients.
   - The first "official" server to be released will be a Node.js server backed by SQLite3.